DTAS Resilience Fund — Proposal

 Social Media Specialist

 £6,000CDT has no social media presence.
-A specialist sets up channels, creates the initial content calendar, and — crucially — trains the admin team to maintain it.
-The goal is self-sufficiency: CDT running its own social media confidently within 3–4 months.
+A specialist sets up channels, creates the initial content calendar, and trains the admin team to maintain it.
+Goal: CDT running its own social media confidently within 3–4 months.

 £12,000The basic website is already being built.
-Resilience funding elevates it: an interactive camp map, heritage archive with the 1,148 conservation photos, museum-quality storytelling pages, and a community events calendar.
-This is the difference between a brochure site and a destination.
+Resilience funding elevates it: an interactive camp map, heritage archive with the 1,148 conservation photos, working group mini-sites, and community engagement tools.

 Membership & Community Specialists